NYULibraries/nyudl-ie/README.md

 ## Context
   This gem provides functionality for various stages of Intellectual Entity (IE) processing.

+  An Intellectual Entity (IE) maps descriptive, rights, and structural metadata to a set of Source Entities.
+A Source Entity (SE) is a digital content object, e.g., text, audio, video, images.

+  Ideally, IEs can be mapped consistently, regardless of the underlying digital content object type.

+  The code assumes that the SEs will have a certain structure, specifically, that they will have a [METS file ](http://www.loc.gov/standards/mets/) that conforms to the structure outlined [here](https://github.com/NYULibraries/aco-mets).

   * WIP
     * validation
       * assertions: